linvinus/AltYo/README.md

   * You can setup, on which monitor start by default.
   * Program have mode "Follow the mouse", in this mode, after hiding, window will shown on same monitor with mouse pointer.
 * Tiling window manager support (usual window).
-     Use `--tiling_wm_mode` command line option to run in tiling window manager
+     Use `--tiling_wm_mode` command line option to run in tiling window manager,
+     For any other window managers, altyo will operate as usual terminal emulator (like xterm).
 * Multiple instances.
 You may run several instances of alto in same time.
   To do that you should setup unique id for each instance and use separate configuration file.
   For example: